OData/odata.net/README.md

 ### 3.5 Official Release

 The release of the component binaries is carried out regularly through [Nuget](http://www.nuget.org/).
+Details on the release process are found [here](./release.md)

 ### 3.6 Performance benchmarks